-The interdisciplinary concentration in African Studies focuses on the history and culture of the African continent and of people of African descent throughout the world.
-Through careful advisement, using the Option B mechanism-or a combination of Options A and B, students may also complete additional emphases, including, but not limited to: Caribbean Studies, Francophone Studies, Africana Herstory, and/or Race, Justice and Equality.
+The interdisciplinary concentration in African Studies focuses on the history and culture of the African cntinent and of people of African descent throughout the world.
+Through careful advisement, using the self-designed option -or a combination of faculty-designed and self-designed, students may also complete additional emphases, including, but not limited to: Caribbean Studies, Francophone Studies, Africana Herstory, and/or Race, Justice and Equality.